WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow/index.md

 meadow --FlashOS
 ```

-2. Reset the device (push the RST button or disconnect and reconnect) and locate the serial port name that the Meadow is connecting on:
+2. Reset the device (push the RST button or disconnect and reconnect) and identify the serial port name that the Meadow is connecting on:

     **Windows**